 - See the recipe card for quantities and preparation.

-- Taste the soup and add salt if needed.
-If you are serving it as a loaded potato soup keep in mind that the bacon and cheese are both salty, so you won’t overdo it.
-As a reference we added ¾ teaspoon to ours.
+- Before serving, taste the soup and adjust the seasoning if needed.
+Keep in mind that toppings like bacon and cheese add saltiness, so avoid over-salting.
+As a reference, we added ¾ teaspoon of salt to ours.

 Frequently asked questions

-I prefer them peeled so we get a smooth creamy consistency.
+For a smooth, creamy consistency, peeling is preferred.
 But it’s not a deal breaker, especially if using yellow or red potatoes because they have thin skin.

 📖 Recipe